chloe0x0/exprpp/README.md

 ## Building the REPL

-The REPL can be built using the make file's repl target.
+The REPL can be built using the makefile's repl target.

 ```console
 > make repl